pranavmanivannan/librarian/README.md

 ### Buffers
-6 buffers: Huobi, Bybit, and Binance; Market incrementals and snapshots for each
+There are currently 3 exchanges, Huobi, Bybit, and Binance.
+The current implementation will require 6 buffers to store both Market Incremental and Snapshot data for each.

+- TODO: Possibly make each buffer contain multiple vectors instead and sort the data within the buffer per exchange.

 ```rust
 /// A struct for making a buffer
 pub struct Buffer {